highsource/roads-to/README.md

 You will need a [GTFS](https://developers.google.com/transit/gtfs/reference/) timetable for calculations.
 Visit http://opentransportdata.de for some GTFS sources.

-Download a current version of `roadsto.jar` from [Releases](https://github.com/highsource/roads-to/releases).
+Download a current version of `roads-to.jar` from [Releases](https://github.com/highsource/roads-to/releases).

 Example of command-line usage: